itsamitstyle/itsamitstyle/README.md

 - 👀 I’m interested in ...robtic
 - 🌱 I’m currently learning ... artificial intelligence
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... iron man
+- 📫 How to reach me ...

+my goal going to mars

 <!---
 itsamitstyle/itsamitstyle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.